Article updated on February 4, 2019.

 Remember the phrase in high school, “It’s not a popularity contest”?
 Well, when it comes to marketing your product on social media, it actually is.
-Brand awareness and brand loyalty have a strong positive association with purchase intention.
-In fact, 53% of Americans who follow 12 or more brands on social media tend to stay more loyal to those brands.
-Therefore, getting more likes on Facebook correlates to your customer acquisition and retention.
+Brand awareness and loyalty have a strong influence on purchase decisions.
+In fact, 75% of people have purchased something because they saw it on social.
+Therefore, getting Facebook likes and engagement correlates to your customer acquisition and retention.

-And here’s the kicker—it’s not just about getting likes on your Facebook page.
-You also want to increase likes on what you’re posting to that page.
-Because unfortunately, having someone like your page, doesn’t mean they’ll see all of your posts (or any for that matter).
+Here’s the kicker—it’s not just about getting likes or “fans” for your Facebook page anymore.
+You also want to increase engagement on the content you’re posting to that page.
+Because unfortunately, having someone follow your page doesn’t mean they’ll see all of your posts (or any for that matter).

 Getting more likes on your posts actually increases your organic reach on Facebook.
 Facebook’s “popularity contest” is known as its Edgerank Algorithm.
-The algorithm factors in 3 different rating systems—an affinity score, edge weight, and time decay.
+The algorithm looks at various factors, including:

 - Affinity score measures how connected someone is to your page—in other words, how often are they interacting with your page and the content you post.

 - Edge weight is how popular the specific post is overall (measured off of the aggregate amount of likes, comments, and shares).

 - Time decay is based on how old the post is.

 As with Google’s search algorithm, the magic equation for getting your content to appear early and often to consumers (or in Facebook’s case, the News Feed) is ultimately an ever-changing secret.
 But with lots of strategizing and testing, success is possible.